machinetranslate/machinetranslate.org/concepts/language-model.md

 ---
+parent: Concepts
-description: Language model
+title: Language model
+description: Probability of a word in a sequence
 ---

 # Language model

-A language model takes text input (usually the already written text, called history) and outputs the next word or character.
+A language model takes text input and outputs the next word or character.
+The input is often called a "context" or "history", because it represents what has been written so far.

 Example:
 - input: `the man is riding a ___`